Q-Peppa/react-css-modules-all/README.md

 ### What's These Plugins Do?

 1. parse css name but not transform case .
-2. support parents selector( & ) in scss file .
+2. support parents selector( & ) in scss/less file .
-3. support click classname link to css file.
+3. support navigation for hyphen to class.
-4. auto remove some classname in `:global` tag, because it's global style.
+4. auto remove some class name in `:global` tag, because it's global style.

 ### What's These Plugins Can't Do?